EdenElbaz10/STEP-calibration/README.md

 ## Structure
 - `psychometric_functions/`: Bayesian hierarchical model fitting for subjective and objective psychometric functions.
     - Refer to the folders' `README.md` for additional information about the method.
-- `calibration_methods_UC_papers/`: Simulations of calibration methods reported in past unconscious processing studies.
+- `calibration_methods_UC_papers/`: Implementation of calibration methods reported in past unconscious processing studies.

-- `calibration_methods/`: Implementation of common calibration procedures (Staircaese, PEST, QUEST, QUEST+,and ASA) and the STEP method.
+- `calibration_methods/`: Implementation of STEP and current traditional calibration procedures (i.e. Staircaese, PEST, QUEST, QUEST+,and ASA).
-    - Refer to the folders' `README.md` for additional information about reproducig the results
+    - Refer to the folders' `README.md` for additional information about reproducig the results.
 - `calibration_simulation/`: Main calibration runner that wraps each method and evaluates estimation performance.

 ## Usage